mikasmart/moodle-report_benchmark/README.md

 ## Requirement

 - Moodle installed
-- 1 minute (Time to prepare a coffee / tea during the test)
+- 1 minute (time to prepare a coffee / tea during the test)

 ### Roadmap

+- Language integration is not finished.
+I can't get the strings in the lib.php script.
+If anybody may help!
 - Add more test
 - Add sharing score on a global website
 - Add more language